shinovon/mbedtls-symbian/README.md

 - S60 5th Edition SDK
 - S60 3rd Edition FP2 SDK 1.1

 If targeting Symbian 9.1, make sure to use recommended tools as it tends to break there for no reason.

-## Usage

-- Get mbedtls.dso (you can find prebuilt one at https://nnproject.cc/tls), add it to `epoc32/release/armv5/lib` in your Symbian SDK.
-- Copy `mbedtls` and `psa` from `include` to `epoc32/include` in your Symbian SDK.

 Original README
 ===================